Health Psychology MSc

 MSc Health Psychology

-If you're ready to develop your existing skills in the field of psychology – and you'd like to help patients to better manage their long-term illness or recovery; or to help healthcare professionals improve their provision – then our MSc Health Psychology course is for you.
+If you want to build on your health psychology knowledge to more fully understand health and health behaviours; to better help patients better manage their long-term illness or recovery; or to help healthcare professionals improve their provision – then our MSc Health Psychology course is for you.

-On this course, you'll get a thorough grounding in the practice, theory and research of health psychology.
+On this course, you'll get a thorough grounding in the main areas (practice, theory and research) of health psychology.
 You'll learn how mental, emotional and social factors can affect physical wellbeing, and how to prevent them doing so.
-You’ll also learn how a patient's mental and emotional state is affected by an illness, or the recovery from it – and develop the skills and knowledge to support them.
+You’ll also learn how a patient's mental and emotional state is affected by an illness and their recovery from it – and develop the skills and knowledge to support them.

 And if you'd rather dive straight into your career once you graduate, you'll also be ready for work in areas such as commercial research, smoking cessation, health promotion and chronic illness management.